TexZK/embedded-linux-labs-ext/docs/bbb/hardware.md

     ...
 ```

-Reboot your board with the update.
+Update the board and reboot.

 ```console hl_lines="2"
 $ make dtbs